The Green Amendment, with Maya van Rossum (Delaware Riverkeeper)

 We all have the right to pure water, clean air, and a healthy environment.
 This talk will focus on how to truly secure that right for our own sake and that of future generations.

-MAREA is so pleased to have Maya van Rossum as our first speaker of 2019!
-The presentation is Tuesday, January 29 , at 7:00 at TEKPark (9999 Hamilton Boulevard, Breinigsville, PA 18031, between Kutztown and Allentown).
+MAREA is so pleased to have Maya van Rossum as our speaker on Tuesday, June 25 , at 7:00 at TEKPark (9999 Hamilton Boulevard, Breinigsville, PA 18031, between Kutztown and Allentown).

 Maya’s book, The Green Amendment: Securing Our Right to a Healthy Environment, will be available for purchase at the meeting, or you can buy in advance here, https://delaware-riverkeeper-network-river-shop.myshopify.com/products/the-green-amendment-securing-our-right-to-a-healthy-environment.

 MAREA meetings are free and open to the public.
 All are invited!
 After the meeting, please plan to stick around and chat with friends old and new.
 Light snacks will be served.
 Hope to see you there!